syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 {% highlight vb.net tabtitle="VB.NET" %}
 'Opens an existing presentation.
 Using pptxDoc As IPresentation = Presentation.Open("Sample.pptx")
-	'Finds the first occurrence of a particular text in the presentation document Dim textSelection As ITextSelection = pptxDoc.Find("product", False, False) 'Gets the found text as single text part
+	'Finds the first occurrence of a particular text in the PowerPoint presentation Dim textSelection As ITextSelection = pptxDoc.Find("product", False, False) 'Gets the found text as single text part
 	Dim textPart As ITextPart = textSelection.GetAsOneTextPart()